CommonAccord/Git-and-Cmacc-for-Legal/README.md

 1. Running a Cmacc instance

-  1. Cloning a running core of Primavera's code.
+  1. Cloning an instance of Primavera's code.

   1. Installing locally